pypa/packaging.python.org/source/installing.rst

 directory of modules).
 It is common in the Python community to refer to a :term:`distribution` using the term "package".
-Using the term "distribution" is often not preferred, because it can easily be confused with a Linux distribution, or another larger distribution like Python itself.
+Using the term "distribution" is often not preferred, because it can easily be confused with a Linux distribution, or another larger software distribution like Python itself.

 .. _installing_setup: